malstraem/vulkan-interop-directx/readme.md

 ThrowHResult(swapchain.Present(0u, (uint)SwapChainFlag.None));
 ```

-With WPF we only need to set the D3D9 surface to the D3DImage, because it already contains the rendered image.
+With WPF we only need to set the D3D9 surface to the D3DImage, because "back buffer" already contains the rendered image.

 ```
 d3dImage.Lock();